robang74/redfishos/README.md

 * Vendor's proprietary blobs for Sony Xperia 10 II ([github repository fork](https://github.com/robang74/proprietary_vendor_sony_pdx201))
 * Jolla's copyright backup documentation ([Jolla folder](https://github.com/robang74/redfishos/tree/main/Jolla#about-jolla-folder))
+* RedFish OS which is all rights reserved and a trademark ([logo folder](https://github.com/robang74/redfishos/blob/devel/logo#redfish-os-logo))

 For further information or requests about licensing and how to obtain a fork suitable for your own business, please write to the project maintainer and copyleft owner: